With Much Ado About Dying, Simon Chambers gives a spotlight to the unglamorous moments and unconditional love that comes from caring for our elders.

 This wasis not an easy film to create.
 If Simon had shied away from the upsetting and frightening moments with David, it would not have been nearly as personal yet completely universal.
 Much Ado About Dying so beautifully and thoughtfully captures the concept of letting go of the things that bring you anxieties and noticing the moments that bring you peace.
 It reminds you how much there is to learn from your elders, how important it is to be there for the people you love, and that you don’t need to have all the answers so long as you acknowledge how lucky you are to be able to contemplate life’s greatest questions.

-Much Ado About Dying will be released in New York (Film Forum) on March 15 and in Los Angeles on March 22, 2024, with more cities to come.
-In the UK, the film will be out in cinemas from May 3.
+Much Ado About Dying was released in New York (Film Forum) on March 15, in Los Angeles on March 22, and in UK cinemas from May 3. the film will be available on DVD from December 3, 2024.
 Read our interview with Much Ado About Dying director Simon Chambers.